photoangell/provejs-jquery/README.md

 ### Server Errors Decotorator

-On intial load of the page we might have some server errors.
+On intial load of the page the form might have some server errors which need decoratoring.
 ```javascript
 var errors = {{{json errors}}}; //custom `json` handlebars helper
 form.decorate('bootstrap', errors);